expo/expo/guides/Developing Expo Go.md

 ### iOS

-The iOS standalone app script has two actions, `build` and `configure`. `build` creates an archive or a simulator build of the Expo iOS workspace. `configure` accepts a path to an existing archive and modifies all its configuration files so that it will run as a standalone Expo experience rather than as the Expo client app.
+The iOS standalone app script has two actions, `build` and `configure`. `build` creates an archive or a simulator build of the Expo iOS workspace. `configure` accepts a path to an existing archive and modifies all its configuration files so that it will run as a standalone Expo project rather than in Expo Go.

 Here are the steps to build a standalone iOS app: